edarruiz/ofxsdk/src/EDarruiz.OFX.SDK/README.md

 # Version History

 ## 1.0.0-Alpha-1

 - Add support to .NET 9.0
-- Removed old project structure
+- Removed old project structure (from 2022, .NET 5.0, .NET 6.0)
 - Created Parser to read and convert SGML to XML
 - Generate classes from OFX 2.3 XSD specification file (optimized for .NET)
 - Refactored OFX Header abstractions and primitives
 - Removed OFX prefix from all classes

 ## 1.0.0-Alpha-2

 - Fix package license and description
 - Add unit tests for OFX headers
 - Add unit tests for OFX SGML parser
 - Refactor OFX Header abstractions and primitives
+- Add EDarruiz prefix to package names to be able to publish to NuGet

+## 1.0.0-Alpha-3

+- Change namespaces to EDarruiz.OFX.SDK
+- Change namespaces to EDarruiz.OFX.SDK.Tests